crytic/building-secure-contracts/program-analysis/echidna/basic/assertion-checking.md

 Seed: 1806480648350826486
 ```

 As you can see, Echidna reports an assertion failure in the `inc` function.
-Adding more than one assertion per function is possible, however, Echidna cannot tell which assertion failed.
+It is possible to add multiple assertions per function; however, Echidna cannot determine which assertion failed.

-## When and how to use assertions
+## When and How to Use Assertions

 Assertions can be used as alternatives to explicit properties if the conditions to check are directly related to the correct use of some operation `f`.
-Adding assertions after some code will enforce that the check happens immediately after it was executed:
+Adding assertions after some code will enforce that the check happens immediately after it is executed:

 ```solidity
 function f(bytes memory args) public {